Berkayyolcu/Berkayyolcu/README.md

 <h1 align="center">Hello 👋 I'm Berkay Yolcu</h1>

-<p>I always try to improve and renew myself.
+I always try to improve and renew myself.
 I am trying to gain new knowledge, I am trying to add competencies to myself by developing projects.
 I believe I can consistently achieve better results this way.
-I struggle to be better.</p>
+I struggle to be better.

 I Code, I Learn, I Write